box/box-developer-changelog/content/2023/12-04-introducing-my-apps-view.md

 the [My Apps][1] list view in the Developer Console.
 This view includes key information about your applications, giving you the possibility to:

-* view and copy the application client ID,
+* view and copy the application clientID,
 * view the application description,
+* easily sort custom applications,
-* check the and authorization and enablement status of the application,
+* check the authorization and enablement status of the application,
-* access the configuration, and generate developer tokens.
+* access the configuration and generate developer tokens.

 <!-- more -->